Mono-Forward: Revisiting Forward-Forward through Objective-Locality Decomposition

 \section{The Forward-Forward Algorithm}

-In December 2022, Hinton proposed the Forward-Forward (FF) algorithm as an alternative to BP.
-FF replaces the forward and backward passes in BP by two forward passes, termed the positive and negative forward passes.
-This approach aims to optimize neural networks in a layer-wise, greedy manner without global backward error propagation.
+In December 2022, \citet{hinton2022forwardforwardalgorithmpreliminaryinvestigations} proposed FF as an alternative to BP.
+FF, presented in Fig.~\ref{fig:forwardforwardvisual}, replaces the forward and backward passes in BP by two forward passes, termed the positive and negative forward passes.
 Each layer adjusts its parameters based on the "goodness" scores, evaluated separately in the positive and negative passes.